 The following guide will provide you with key information on the many nursing programs, including profiles of specific programs, offered in Mississippi.
 The colleges and universities in Mississippi make it easy for future nurses to concentrate in their particular area of interest with specialties in psychiatric mental health, adult gerontology, nurse educator, adult gerontology acute care, and nursing and health care administrator.
-In addition to traditional nursing programs, many online universities, including Kaplan University, feature bachelor’s and master’s in nursing degree programs, providing convenience and flexibility for students.
+In addition to traditional nursing programs, many schools feature either partially- or fully-online bachelor’s and master’s in nursing degree programs, providing convenience and flexibility for students.

 - 17 colleges and universities offer an associate’s degree in nursing.

-Following are several profiles of the many undergraduate and graduate nursing programs offered in Mississippi.
+Following you will find more in-depth information about the undergraduate and graduate nursing programs offered in Mississippi.

 Students pursuing a Bachelor of Science in Nursing (BSN) at the University of Southern Mississippi must take 128 credits to fulfill degree requirements.
 The program is divided into two parts: 59 credits cover prerequisites in the liberal arts and 69 credits focus on nursing curriculum.
 Nursing classes are diverse and include population-focused nursing, pharmacology, complex conditions across the lifespan, pathophysiology, and professional nursing concepts.
 Mandatory labs provide the opportunity for hands-on experience in a supervised setting.
 Clinical rotations are also a requirement with nursing majors working at affiliated medical facilities.
 All applicants must take the Kaplan Admissions Test to be considered for admission.